Abo5/USB-Rubber-Ducky-Obtain-Wifi-Passwords-and-Export-Them-VIA-TELEGRAM-BOT/README.md

-If you want to use stealth and hide, you can use powershall, and this repo [Here](https://github.com/luke-manzo/USB-Rubber-Ducky-Obtain-Wifi-Passwords-and-Export-Them-VIA-Email.git
-) will teach you how to send files, copy files, send them to your email, hide your trace, and leave no trace behind.
+If you want to use stealth and hide, you can use powershall, and this repo [Here](https://github.com/Abo5/USB-Rubber-Ducky-Obtain-Wifi-Passwords-and-Export-Them-VIA-TELEGRAM-BOT/blob/main/payload-with-powershell.txt) or [Here](https://github.com/luke-manzo/USB-Rubber-Ducky-Obtain-Wifi-Passwords-and-Export-Them-VIA-Email.git) will teach you how to send files, copy files, send them to your email, hide your trace, and leave no trace behind.

 ## This script is educational only